 It looks something like this:

-- I start with writing my concept on a paper.
+- I start with writing my concept on paper.
 I’m just writing the rough frame and important notes.

 - For detailed development, I use graphic design tools like Canva or Adobe Spark Post ( slide show example).
 A nice graphic preparation is not only important for me but of course also for my cooperation partners.
 It also helps me to get a more precise and visual idea of the concept.
 Both of these tools are great if you are not a professional graphic artist, but still, value an aesthetic presentation.
-The advantage of Spark is that at the end you can share everything in one link which contains the whole concept.
-For big projects, for example, the book I wrote*, I started by working with Canva or GoogleDocs and later elaborated the details with GoogleDocs.
+The advantage of Spark is that in the end you can share everything in one link which contains the whole concept.
+For big projects, for example, the book I wrote*, I started by working with Canva or GoogleDocs and later elaborated on the details with GoogleDocs.

 - Then it’s time to get down to business!
 In order to put the whole thing into action and to be able to realize it, I use the project management tool Asana.
 It is very easy to use and helps you to organize your projects and to plan your workflows in detail.

 What does a successful day look like for me?

 This is my most favorite question of you guys because it reminds me of something I haven’t yet written down and realized myself yet.
 My first thought was that when I go to bed happily, my thoughts don’t buzz around and I can fall asleep relaxed, then I would say it was a successful day.

 For me, it is very important that I support all of you with my work!
 Therefore, it is an incredibly beautiful moment of success for me when I realize that I could help at least one person or even when I know I made someone laugh and had fun with friends.
 My personal goal is to do something good every day.
 I feel really satisfied when I realize that I have learned something myself.
 You see, there are no classic tasks that I have to record for myself to say it was a successful day.
 It is more about how comfortable I feel with the projects I am working on.
 At the end of the day, I want to feel proud of myself and my work.